MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 - The Cluster Name Object (CNO) must have write permissions on the share
 - For high availability, the file share can be located on a separate Failover Cluster

-In Windows 2016 and below, to use a file share witness, the Failover Cluster nodes and the file share witness server needed to be domain joined and part of the same forest.
-This is due to the use of Kerberos for authentication to the share.
-There are some scenarios at the edge where a file share witness cannot be used:
+There are some scenarios at the edge where the file share witness is needed.

-- No or extremely poor Internet access because of a remote location, so cannot use a Cloud Witness
+- A Cloud Witness cannot be used if there is no or extremely poor Internet access because of a remote location
-- No shared drives for a disk witness.
+- No shared drives are avaialble for a disk witness.
 This could be a Storage Spaces Direct hyper-converged configuration, SQL Server Always On Availability Groups (AG), Exchange Database Availability Group (DAG), etc.  All of which do not utilize shared disks

-- A domain controller connection is not available as the cluster has been dropped behind a DMZ
+Up through Windows Server 2016, if there is no domain controller available or if this is a workgroup/cross-domain cluster (no Active Directory CNO object), the File Share Witness cannot be used.

-- A workgroup or cross-domain cluster where there is no Active Directory CNO object
+Windows Server 2019 has addressed this with the ability to now use a USB drive as the witness.

-## What's new in Windows Server 2019
+## USB as the witness in Windows Server 2019

 In Windows Server 2019, the Kerberos requirement has been removed when using PowerShell to create the witness resource type.
-With **Set-ClusterQuorum**, a new switch of **-Credential** has been added so that a local non-administrative account on the server can be used.
+With **Set-ClusterQuorum**, a new switch of **-Credential** has been added so that a local non-administrative account can be used.
 When creating a file share witness through Cluster Manager, it will still use kerberos.

 With this new **-Credential** switch, the edge scenarios previously can now use a file share witness.
 Devices other than just Windows servers can house the file share witness, such as: